 None of these require a six-month transformation project.

-5. Standardize forms and intake questions.
+- Standardize forms and intake questions.
 Stop accepting incomplete requests.
 If a manager submits a requisition without a budget code, send it back.
-Do not do their administrative work for them.
+Do not do administrative work that belongs to the requester.

 A Practical Framework for Improving HR Processes